CuttingEEG/EEG100Manifesto/docs/validity.md

     open: True

 <input type='checkbox' checked id="cb-1-3" class="cb-sa" onchange="toggleCheckboxes(event)"/>
-I commit to supporting open scientific practices to support transparency, collaboration, and innovation, in relation to source code in particular.
+I commit to supporting open scientific practices to promote transparency, collaboration, and innovation about source code.
 I will do so by:

 /// html | ul.tasklist